Janet Coit, Director

 DEM Director Janet L. Coit has worked in the environmental field for more than 25 years.

 As Director of DEM since 2011, Director Coit has focused on efforts to promote local agriculture and seafood, provide opportunities to connect families and tourists to nature, and improve customer service and business processes to support environmental and economic interests.
-This year, she was awarded an honorary degree from Roger Williams Law School.
+Last year, she was awarded an honorary degree from Roger Williams Law School.
 Also, she was recently inducted into the American College on Environmental Lawyers and received the Environmental Business Council Paul G. Keough Environmental-Energy Award for Government Service.
 She received the "Mary Brennan Tourism Award" from the Rhode Island Hospitality Association for her role in attracting and executing the Volvo Ocean Race Newport Stopover event in 2015; the event was the most successful North American stopover in the race's history, drawing more than 130,000 fans and contributing some $47 million to the local economy.

 In 2015, Director Coit was honored with Sail Newport's President's Award and the Leadership Award from Rhode Island Saltwater Anglers Association.
 She was also recognized as one of Rhode Island's most powerful women by Rhode Island Monthly in 2014 and received the prestigious "John H. Chafee Conservation Leadership Award" from the Environment Council of Rhode Island.
 Earlier honors include being named "Boater of the Year" by the Rhode Island Marine Trades Association in 2013 and receiving the Salomon Award from the Wood-Pawcatuck Watershed Association.